Ever wonder how we make decisions? Learn a second language (or our first)? Navigate a preschool classroom? Learn which colors combine to make others?

 Thinking about these formal types of data use can seem intimidating unless we remember that children are developing these skills even before birth.
 We are building on an existing and very sophisticated ability.
 Data activities in the preschool classroom engage children’s deliberate use of tools at their disposal and prepare them to tackle increasingly complex data-related endeavors in school and life.

-Linda M. Platas is assistant professor and associate chair of the Child and Adolescent Development Department at San Francisco State University.
-She is a member of the DREME Network's teacher educator professional development team.
+Linda M. Platas is the acting chair of the Child and Adolescent Development Department at San Francisco State University.